ga-dc/js1/03-14-data-types/readme.md

 quantity.push(8)
 ```

->Note to the students the differences in adding (or setting) array values.
+>Note the differences in adding (or setting) array values.
 What are the pros/cons of each approach?

 #### Part 3: Accessing elements from arrays and concatenating them with strings